 Every one of your design elements should work the same across all the devices the user interacts with.

-Here’s what next in line for Material Design –
+Here’s what’s next in line for Material Design –

 What Next for Android Material Design?

-After changing the designing world standard with the Google Material design guidelines, Google has yet again brought in a change in its structure with Material Design 2.0.
+After changing the designing world standard with the Google ux guidelines, Google has yet again brought in a change in its structure with Material Design 2.0.

 The second generation of Material Design, which would be made live for the world in a few days, will bid adieu to the rectangular interface and move on with the rounded edges mobile user interface design.

-With its new material design app guidelines, Google is planning on giving a facelift to all its crucial products such as Gmail, Google Search, Google Maps, etc.
+With its new Android ux guidelines, Google is planning on giving a facelift to all its crucial products such as Gmail, Google Search, Google Maps, etc.

 The goal of Material Design 2.0 – The Material Design Successor – is to increase efficiency, readability, and eliminate clutter – thus providing the cleanest implementation of a UI, till date.

-So here it was, the guide to Android Material Design for the not just the Android App Designers but also for android app development company which has just stepped into the world of Android app designs.
+So here it was, the guide to Android Material Design for not just the Android App Designers but also for android app development companywhich has just stepped into the world of Android app designs.